wenhuchen/OTT-QA/README.md

 ```
 python retrieve_and_preprocess.py --split train
 ```
 This command will generate training data for different submodules in the following steps.
-For dev/test, it will also retrieve tables from the pool.

 ### Step2-2: Train the three modules in the reader.
 ```